 The Fund owns 22 properties which are located in New South Wales, Victoria, Northern Territory and South Australia.
 The Fund leases its properties to leading Australian primary production companies involved in the poultry, pork, almond, dried fruit, mango, citrus and glasshouse industries.
-The average weighted lease expiry of leases held at 30 June 2020 was 13.13 years.
+The average weighted lease expiry of leases held at 30 June 2021 was 16.45 years.

 Arrow is continuing to develop the Fund's Boombera Park macadamia property at Lawrence, in the northern rivers region of New South Wales.
-As at year-end 90,000 macadamia trees had been planted in stage 1 together with associated irrigation infrastructure.
-It is planned to complete the total 820 hectare orchard development with a further planting of 170,000 trees by 31 January 2021.
+As at year-end, the majority of the macadamia tree planting and associated irrigation infrastructure works had been completed.
+It is planned to lease this property prior to commercial nut production.